Brunch & Batter

 You can prep by roasting the beets ahead of time.
 Cooked beets can last for 3 to 5 days when stored in an airtight container in the refrigerator.
 To save even more time, peel the beets before storing them.

-When storing the beets, make sure they are completely cooled before placing them in your sealed container.
+When storing the beets, make sure they're completely cooled before placing them in a sealed container.

 Frequently asked questions